ManOnTopain/BamBam/README.md

 Apparently they promote it saying it's better than prism but it's not

+I also want explanation on why the fuck you guys have "prism killaura" in ur banners?

 Their own gui is actually dogshit (same as ASStolfos) and whitelist can be cracked easily